sivadandem/Customer_Shopping_Behavior_Analysis/myjourney.md

 ## 🔑 Key Business Insights

-### 1. Discounts don't always reduce spend
+### Insight 01 — Discounts don't always reduce spend

 > 🛒 **839 customers** who used discounts **still spent above average.**

-This challenges the common assumption that discounts erode revenue. **Recommendation:** Use discounts strategically as a loyalty driver, not just a clearance tool.
+Challenges the assumption that discounts erode revenue.
+**Recommendation:** Use discounts strategically as a loyalty driver, not just a clearance tool.

-### 2. Category-aware data quality matters

-Imputing missing review ratings at the **category level** rather than globally produced more reliable downstream analysis — a small data decision with a measurable accuracy impact.

 ---

+### Insight 02 — Category-aware data quality matters

+> Imputing missing review ratings at the **category level** rather than globally produced more reliable downstream analysis — a small data decision with a measurable accuracy impact.

+---

 ## 🚀 Goal

 Joining **Parentof Solutions** as a **Data Analyst** — excited to contribute by translating data into decisions that drive real business impact.

----